| A balance

 day of this accounting period (probably from the beginning of this

-Further down in the chart
+fiscal year).
+Income and Expenses Further down in the chart

 of accounts (usually after the owners' equity section) come the income